Introduction to Systematic Reviews and Meta-Analysis

 Upon successfully completing this course, students will be able to:

-- Explain the essential steps of performing a systematic review and meta-analysis addressing an epidemiologic or clinical research question.
+- Explain the essential steps of conducting a systematic review

 - Describe the challenges associated with performing and interpreting systematic reviews